High Serum High Mobility Group A1 (HMGA1) Levels are associated with Presence of Metabolic Syndrome: Case-Control Study

 Abstract

-Objectives: this case-control study aimed to examine whether HMGA1 secretes into the extracellular milieu and compares its serum level in two groups of metabolic syndrome (with and without diabetes) and a control group composed of apparently healthy individuals of Iraqi population with different nationalities.
+Objectives: this case-control study aimed to examine whether HMGA1 secretes into the extracellular milieu and compare its serum level in two groups of metabolic syndromes (with and without diabetes) and a control group composed of apparently healthy individuals of Iraqi population with different nationalities.

-Results: Significant difference in HMGA1 level was seen (P = 0.000), between metabolic syndrome with diabetes, metabolic syndrome without diabetes and control group.
-Higher concentrations were seen in metabolic syndrome patients with diabetes followed by metabolic syndrome patients without diabetes and then the control group, and no significant difference was seen in the serum level based on nationality.
-Significant positive correlation was found between HMGA1 and fasting blood glucose (p=0.001) as well as between HMGA1 and HbA1c (p= 0.015) in patients with metabolic syndrome.
-Moreover there was a significant association between HMGA1 levels and the risk of metabolic syndrome.
+Results: A significant difference in HMGA1 level was seen (P = 0.000) between metabolic syndrome with diabetes, metabolic syndrome without diabetes and control group.
+Higher concentrations were seen in metabolic syndrome patients with diabetes, followed by metabolic syndrome patients without diabetes and then the control group, and no significant difference was seen in the serum level based on nationality.
+Significant positive correlation was found between HMGA1 and fasting blood glucose (p = 0.001) as well as between HMGA1 and HbA1c (p= 0.015) in patients with metabolic syndrome.
+Moreover, there was a significant association between HMGA1 levels and the risk of metabolic syndrome.
 The risk of metabolic syndrome was found to be increased by a high HMGA1 level, odds ratio (OR), 0.411 (95% CI, 0.208-0.813).

 Downloads